edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-07-11-types-of-diversity-training.md

 “Companies in the top quartile for racial and ethnic diversity are [35% more likely](http://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters) to have financial returns above their respective national industry medians.”

-{% asset 'blog/2018-07-11-types-of-diversity-training01.jpg'
-  alt='Diverse companies are 35% more likely to have financial returns above industry median' magick:resize='1170' @pic %}
+{% picture blog blog/2018-07-11-types-of-diversity-training01.jpg --alt Diverse companies are 35% more likely to have financial returns above industry median %}

 This translates to more success overall, but the benefits are clear on an individual level as well.